Special Educational Needs

 - A spelling/grammar/ punctuation waiver in language subjects

 - Provision of a reader

 Note: If a student avails of some of these accommodations, this will be indicated on the examination certificate.
 An asterisk will appear next to the subject and a supplementary report will accompany it.

-To prepare students for reasonable accommodation in state examinations, the Learning Support Department offers students in their care the opportunity to practise their accommodation in some subjects in school examinations.
+To prepare students for reasonable accommodation in state examinations, the Special Education Team offers eligible students the opportunity to practise this accommodation in school examinations.

 What is DARE?

-The Learning Support Department is committed to providing an effective learning support provision which will promote, enhance and further develop the acquired skills and confidence of students with learning difficulties.
-We strive towards the full inclusion of pupils with disabilities in every aspect of life in The King’s Hospital.
+The Special Educational Needs Department is committed to providing effective learning support provision which will promote, enhance and further develop the acquired skills and confidence of students with Special Educational Needs.
+We strive towards the full inclusion of pupils with difficulties in every aspect of life in The King’s Hospital School.

 Links to some useful Websites